 At this point, you have come closer to the performance testing, in a conceptual level.
 Now let’s move away from this example and into some useful information regarding this topic.

-Types of performance testing
+Types of Performance Testing

-Two primary approaches to performance testing, browser-based and protocol-based, tend to different aspects of website performance.
+Two primary approaches to performance testing, browser-based and protocol-based, tend to test different aspects of website performance.
 Browser-based testing emphasizes the end user’s experience.
 It focuses on key metrics such as page load times, rendering speed, and client-side scripting efficiency.
 On the other hand, protocol-based testing targets server-side components and communication protocols.
 They focus on metrics including server response times, resource utilization, and throughput.

 Browser-based (Front-End)